Gold Coast, Queensland: Road

 A number of major roads connect the Gold Coast with Brisbane, New South Wales, and the surrounding areas.
 The Pacific Motorway (M1) is the main motorway in the area.
 Beginning at the Logan Motorway (M6) in Brisbane, it travels through the inland Gold Coast region and links with the Pacific Highway at the New South Wales/Queensland border near Tweed Heads.
+The Pacific Motorway is part of the Brisbane to Sydney corridor.
 Before the Tugun Bypass was completed in 2008, the motorway ended at Tugun.
 The Gold Coast Highway services the coastal suburbs of the Gold Coast, including Surfers Paradise, Southport, and Burleigh Heads.
 Starting at the Pacific Motorway at Tweed Heads, it runs parallel to the coast until it reaches Labrador, where it turns inland to meet the Pacific Motorway again at Helensvale.
-Other arterial roads include the Smith Street Motorway which connects Southport, Gold Coast’s CBD with the M1 in Parkwood.
+Other arterial roads include the Smith Street Motorway which connects Southport, Gold Coast's CBD with the M1 in Parkwood.
 Other major roads include Reedy Creek Road, Nerang–Broadbeach Road, Robina Parkway and Southport–Burleigh Road.